 - tax_id: Integer with the NCBI taxonomic ID. - parent_tax_id: Integer with the parent's NCBI taxonomic ID. - rank: String with the taxonomic rank. - name_txt: String with the scientific name. - old_tax_id: Optional.
 Integer with a previous taxonomic ID that will be tried if an entry was not found in the tax_id column.

-A precomputed file can be downloaded using this command.
-This version in not necessarily the most up to date compared to the ncbi taxonomy database, but it works with our custom database:
+A precomputed file can be downloaded from OSF together with a COInr COI database.
+This version in not necessarily the most up to date compared to the ncbi taxonomy database, but it works with the associated COI database.